Photo credits:

 automatically trigger additional sensory-like experiences.
 Subsequently, Neufeld completed two post-

-the first researchers to publish scientific evidence on the co-occurrence of synesthesia and autism.
+to publish scientific evidence on the co-occurrence of synesthesia and autism.

 Neufeld aims to elucidate the etiology of synesthesia and the risks and benefits associated with the